Markosverdhi/markosverdhi/README.md

-# markosverdhi
+# Markos Dhimiter Verdhi
  A cumulative documentation of the projects that I worked on or completed thus far.

 - I am a student at Pennsylvania State University, studying Computational Data Sciences.

 - I am a first year student, and have been programming for 6 months now.

-- I am familiar with Python 3
+- I am familiar with Python 3 and SQL (MySQL and SQLite, but I will learn Oracle and others if a position requires me to do so)

-- I am not working on anything currently, but I am looking for undergraduate research opportunities.
+- I am currently working on a program that will analyze trends in the past tropospheric air temperatures.
+While this may be information that is already available on the internet, the project is designed to familiarize myself with various tools used by Data Scientists.

-- I am currently learning: Basic Python and Julia for Data Science implementations.
+- I am currently learning: Python and SQL for Data Science implementations.

-- I am looking to collaborate on: Anything that can give me more exposure in the field.
+- I am looking to collaborate on: Anything that can give me more exposure in the field of Data Science and Programming in general.

-- I am looking for help with: finding information and getting started.
+- I am looking for help with: branching into multi-language programming

-- How to reach me: Via email at mdv5169@psu.edu
+- How to reach me: Via email at markosverdhi@gmail.com